 - (1) Stipulations.
 Stipulations covering jurisdiction, joinder, capacity of the parties, all relevant and material facts, legal issues and factual issues. - (2) Contentions.
 Contentions covering matters on which the parties have been unable to stipulate, including jurisdiction, misjoinder, capacity of the parties, relevant and material facts, legal issues and factual issues.
 Claims and defenses as to which no contentions are listed in the pretrial order are deemed abandoned. - (3) Exhibits.
 A list of exhibits that each party may offer at trial, including any map or diagram, numbered sequentially, which numbers shall remain the same throughout all further proceedings.
 Copies of all exhibits shall be provided to opposing counsel not later than the attorney conference provided for in Local Civil Rule 16.1(b).
 The court may excuse the copying of large maps or other exhibits.
 Except as otherwise indicated in the pretrial order, it will be deemed that all parties stipulate that all exhibits are authentic and may be admitted into evidence without further identification or proof.
 Grounds for objection as to authenticity or admissibility must be set forth in the pretrial order.
 When practicable, trial exhibits should carry the same number as in the depositions and references to exhibits in depositions should be changed to refer to the trial exhibit number.
 It is not necessary to designate exhibits that are to be used solely for impeachment or cross-examination.
+Except as otherwise indicated in the pretrial order or ordered by the court, counsel may use any exhibit in opening statements, provided that the exhibit has been listed in the pretrial order, and (a) the opposing party has not objected to it, or (b) any such objection has been overruled prior to opening statement.

 - (4) Designation of Pleadings and Discovery Materials.
-The designation of all portions of pleadings and discovery materials, including depositions, interrogatories and requests for admission that each party may offer at trial shall be noted by reference, where applicable, to document volume, page number and line.
-Objection by opposing counsel shall be noted by reference, where applicable, to document volume, page number and line, and reasons for such objections shall be stated.
-It is not necessary to designate a deposition, any portion of a deposition, or any other discovery material, that is to be used solely for impeachment or cross-examination. - (5) Witnesses.
+The designation of all portions of pleadings and discovery materials, including depositions, interrogatories, and requests for admission that each party may offer at trial shall be noted by reference, where applicable, to document volume, page number and line.
+Objection by opposing counsel shall be noted by reference, where applicable, to document volume, page number and line, and reasons for such objection shall be stated.
+It is not necessary to designate any portion of a pleading, deposition, or any other discovery material, that is to be used solely for impeachment or cross-examination. - (5) Witnesses.
 A list of the names and addresses of all witnesses each party may offer at trial, together with a brief statement of what counsel proposes to establish by their testimony.